Budibase/website/content/blog/alternatives/filemaker/index.md

 Let’s check each one out in turn.

 ## 1. Budibase
-Budibase is an open-source, low-code platform that empowers teams to turn data into action.
-Like FileMaker, we offer a built-in database, a drag-and-drop UI builder with front-end scripting, and a range of tools for automating and managing internal processes.
+Budibase is the open-source, low-code platform that empowers IT teams to turn data into action.
+Like FileMaker, we offer a built-in database, a drag-and-drop UI builder with front-end scripting, and a range of tools for automating and managing internal processes - including leveraging LLMs.

-However, unlike FileMaker, Budibase is optimized for busy IT teams in large organizations that need to output professional solutions at pace.
+However, unlike FileMaker, Budibase is fully optimized for busy IT teams in large organizations that need to output professional solutions at pace.

 ![Budibase design platform interface](https://res.cloudinary.com/daog6scxm/image/upload/v1680181644/ui/homepage-design-ui_sizp7b.webp)

 ### Features
-Whereas external data sources must be configured manually in FileMaker using API requests and ODBC, we offer a range of dedicated connectors for SQL and NoSQL databases, as well as REST APIs, Google Sheets, Airtable, and more.
+Whereas external data sources must be configured manually in many FileMaker alternatives using API requests and ODBC, we offer a range of dedicated connectors for SQL and NoSQL databases, as well as REST APIs, Google Sheets, and more.
 You can use our visual editor to create custom filtering and transformation views, assign them to custom user roles, and autogenerate secure screens and automations in just a few clicks.

 We also offer a built-in low-code database with full support for CSV imports and a spreadsheet-like interface for performing CRUD actions or altering table schemas.
 Budibase users can even create their own custom data sources using our CLI tools.

 Our interface designer makes custom coding totally optional.
-We offer a range of tools for building highly advanced user experiences without writing a single line of code - including adding conditionality, mobile responsiveness, app theming, and more.
+We offer a range of tools for building highly advanced user experiences without writing a single line of code - including autogenerating app screens, and adding conditionality, mobile responsiveness, app theming, and more.

 Budibase also makes it incredibly easy to automate manual tasks.
 Use our flow-chart-based automation builder to craft custom rules by configuring a huge range of built-in triggers and actions, including looping or branching logic.
-We even offer custom AI configs to connect to external models for handling app logic.
+We offer a range of AI operations in the Data and Automation sections, powered by OpenAI, Azure, or Budibase AI.

 We even offer free SSO, optional self-hosting, custom branding, flexible visual RBAC, and more.
+With Budibase Workspaces, teams can now reuse data and automations across all applications in a given Workspace.

 ### Use cases